Lattice-to-Total Thermal Conductivity Ratio: A Phonon-Glass Electron-Crystal Descriptor for Data-Driven Thermoelectric Design: Results

-Although the optimized models' performance is not outstanding, it is reasonable given that our models rely solely on elemental-level chemical descriptors (the Magpie feature set) and measurement temperature, whereas thermal conductivity is also strongly influenced by crystal structure, defects, and microstructural characteristics that are not captured in the present feature space.
-This is further illustrated in Figure~S6, which examines the model's predictions for the well-studied compound Sb$_2$Te$_3$.
+The observed variance in our optimized models fundamentally reflects the theoretical limit of relying solely on elemental-level chemical descriptors (the Magpie feature set) and measurement temperature.
+In reality, thermal conductivity is also highly sensitive to crystal structure, defects, and microstructural characteristics that are not captured in the present feature space.
+This is further illustrated in Figure~S7, which examines the model's predictions for the well-studied compound Sb$_2$Te$_3$.
 Even at the same temperature, the literature reports a wide spread of thermal conductivity values for Sb$_2$Te$_3$ prepared via different synthesis routes~\cite{saleemi2014evaluation,hu2015enhanced,yang2015facile,dong2010microwave}.
-While our model's predictions successfully capture both the average magnitude and the temperature dependence of the lattice and electronic thermal conductivity across these Sb$_2$Te$_3$ samples, the model cannot resolve variations beyond composition and temperature that arise from structural and microstructural differences, a behavior also observed in other composition-based models~\cite{barua2025machine}.
+While our model's predictions successfully capture both the average magnitude and the temperature dependence of the lattice and carrier thermal conductivity across these Sb$_2$Te$_3$ samples, the model cannot resolve variations beyond composition and temperature that arise from structural and microstructural differences, a behavior also observed in other composition-based models~\cite{barua2025machine}.